Film Review: The Miracle of Morgan's Creek (1944)

 (source: tmdb.org)

-History of film censorship is also history of film makers who were dealing with it.
-They usually did it by finding ingenious ways around it, and this was especially in case of Classic Hollywood with MPAA Production Code a.k.a.
-Hays Code, the strictest and most infamous system of censorship in 20th Century.
-But there were also those film makers who tackled censorship head on, hoping that they would simply shock censors with their outrageousness.
-The most successful among such efforts represents The Miracle of Morgan’s Creek, 1944 comedy written and directed by Preston Sturges.
+The history of film censorship is also the history of filmmakers who dealt with it.
+They usually did so by finding ingenious ways around it, and this was especially the case in Classic Hollywood with the MPAA Production Code, aka the Hays Code, the strictest and most infamous system of censorship in the 20th century.
+But there were also those filmmakers who tackled censorship head-on, hoping that they would simply shock censors with their outrageousness.
+The most successful among such efforts is represented by The Miracle of Morgan’s Creek, a 1944 comedy written and directed by Preston Sturges.

-The film was made during Second World War and such event provides backdrop for the plot which is set in small Midwestern town of Morgan’s Creek.
-Protagonist is Trudy Kockenlocker (played by Betty Hutton), daughter of town’s constable (played by William Demarest).
-Like so many young women at the time, she is fascinated with young men in uniform and wants to attend farewell party for soldiers.
-Her authoritative father doesn’t want to go, but she finds the way to trick him in with the help of young bank clerk Norval Jones (played by Eddie Bracken).
-He asks him to convince her father that they are on a date while she is partying.
-Norval, who was carrying torch for Trudy since childhood, agrees but plan goes disastrously wrong.
-Trudy takes too much lemonade spiked with alcohol, doesn’t arrive before early morning and soon discovers that she was apparently married to one of the soldiers.
-To make things worse, she can’t remember name of her husband and she too has apparently been married under false name.
-Situation gets further complicated when it turns out that she is pregnant.
-Norval again volunteers to help, but his efforts would get him in trouble.
+The film was made during the Second World War, and that event provides the backdrop for the plot, which is set in the small Midwestern town of Morgan’s Creek.
+The protagonist is Trudy Kockenlocker (played by Betty Hutton), daughter of the town’s constable (played by William Demarest).
+Like so many young women at the time, she is fascinated with young men in uniform and wants to attend a farewell party for soldiers.
+Her authoritative father doesn’t want her to go, but she finds a way to trick him with the help of a young bank clerk, Norval Jones (played by Eddie Bracken).
+She asks Norval to convince her father that they are on a date while she goes to the party.
+Norval, who has carried a torch for Trudy since childhood, agrees, but the plan goes disastrously wrong.
+Trudy takes too much lemonade spiked with alcohol, doesn’t return until early morning, and soon discovers that she was apparently married to one of the soldiers.
+To make things worse, she can’t remember the name of her husband, and she too was apparently married under a false name.
+The situation gets further complicated when it turns out that she is pregnant.
+Norval again volunteers to help, but his efforts land him in trouble.

 RATING: 6/10 (++)